 Slab doors are perfect for sleek or minimalist kitchens.
 They consist of just that – a slab of wood.
 They can be made of real wood, polyurethane or laminate.

 It’s always a great idea to familiarise yourself with kitchen terminology before beginning a kitchen makeover in Sydney.
-Should you have any questions you’d like to ask us, just leave us an enquiry below!
+Should you have any questions you’d like to ask us, contact us and fill out the form for your enquiries!